 This program is designed for practitioners employed by criminal justice agencies or for students wishing to diversify their major course of study.
 The purpose of the certificate program is to provide students with an academic post-secondary education in criminal justice.
 Courses taken will provide a theoretical and systems approach to the entire field of criminal justice.
-Courses completed satisfactorily may be used toward the Associate Degree in Public Service.
+Courses completed satisfactorily may be used toward the Associate in Applied Science Degree in Criminal Justice Technology.